 The Ānandakanda, a treatise on alchemy, describes the rogueing process (i.e., the sinsemilla technique) through which ganja is produced.
 G. K. Sharma, a botanist, speculated the text may date from the tenth to thirteenth centuries.
 But G. J. Meulenbeld—a scholar of Sanskirt and Indian medicine—argues that the Ānandakanda substantially postdates the thirteenth century and gives the presence of the term ganja as evidence for that.
 He states that “The name ganja appears for the first time in the sixteenth century, in the Bhāvaprakāśanighaṇṭu and Ṭoḍaramalla’s Āyurvedasaukhya.”
 Recent studies also indicate that a text by the Kashmiri scholar Narahari Pandit, in which the term ganja appears, very likely dates not to the thirteenth century—as is claimed in the IHDC—but to the seventeeth century.

 Traditional Asian terminology for subsp. indica is seamless and fluid, which can confuse the uninitiated.
 Bhang can mean subsp. indica and all its products, whether charas, ganja, or leaf, and any preparation thereof.
-But more narrowly, it’s also a distinct type of cultigen employed for a specific product (in practice, crude seeded inflorescences and small leaves) such as is still produced under license in India at sites such as Hosphiarpur in the Punjab.
+But more narrowly, bhang is a distinct type of cultigen and its specific product (in practice, crude seeded inflorescences and small leaves) such as still cultivated under license in India at sites like Hosphiarpur at the foothills of the Himalaya in the Punjab.
 From there, bhang is exported to regions such as Rajasthan.
 Historically, Punjab has only been a bhang producing region, in part due to Sikh culture.
-By contrast, to the east in regions such as Uttar Pradesh and Madhya Pradesh, production was focused on ganja, a more sophisticated crop and product, sown and harvested at different times, and requiring significant skill to raise.
+By contrast, eastward from Uttar Pradesh and Madhya Pradesh, production was focused on ganja, a more sophisticated crop and product, sown and harvested at different times, and requiring significant skill to raise.
 Importantly, while ganja can be called bhang, bhang—in the narrow sense—cannot be called ganja.

 Ganja first appears in English in the work of a merchant, Thomas Bowrey (1659–1713), who also has the honour of providing us with among the first English-language accounts of getting stoned.
 Earlier colonial accounts of Cannabis such as Garcia de Orta’s from Goa, southwest India, mention only the term bhang and say nothing of smoking.
 Bowrey had extensive experience of Bengal, the Coromandel Coast, and Sumatra.
 Like Herodotus, he’s proved to be a strikingly reliable witness.
 This is to be expected.
 He was in Asia to make money through trading commodities.
 Unlike his recent editors, he understood that ganja and bhang are not merely distinct products but also (typically) come from distinct types of plant.
 Ganja, according to Bowrey, was from a smaller-leaved, more refined crop.
 Bhang plants had larger leaves and comparatively “grosse seed”.
 Crucially, he records that the only Cannabis crop then cultivated throughout Bengal and along the coast of southeast India was bhang.
 Ganja was an imported product and was shipped from “the Island Sumatra”, where Bowrey himself lived for several years at Achin (i.e., Aceh).
 According to contemporary Acehnese, Cannabis itself was introduced to Sumatra by Indians, who may well have dominated cultivation and export of ganja.

 Bowrey tells us that “beinge of a more pleasant Operation, much addictinge to Venery, [ganja] is sold at five times the price [bhang] is.”
 It was often smoked mixed with tobacco, “a very Speedy way to be besotted.”
-It was also commonly consumed by chewing.
+It was also commonly consumed by chewing, he wrote.
 A search for the term in the Monier–Williams Sanksrit dictionary yields gṛñjana (गृञ्जन), defined as “the tops of [Cannabis] chewed to produce an inebriating effect.”
-Conceivably, the sinsemilla technique may have originated as a means of producing seedless inflorescences for chewing.
+Conceivably, the sinsemilla technique may have originated substantially prior to the tobacco era as a means of producing seedless inflorescences for chewing.
+Certainly, the practice of chewing cannabis was known among qalandar dervishes as far west as Anatolia.
 Perhaps ganja was an ingredient in paan mixes, along with betel leaf and areca nuts.
-Regardless, by the time Pierre Sonnerat arrived in India in the 1770s, ganja cultivation had established itself along the Coromandel Coast, and presumably the rest of tropical India, as tobacco cultivation certainly had.
+Regardless, by the time Pierre Sonnerat arrived at Pondicherry in the 1770s, ganja cultivation had established itself along the Coromandel Coast, and presumably the rest of tropical India, as tobacco cultivation certainly had.

 McPartland and Small’s new paper is a landmark in Cannabis studies and a crucial document for any collector, whether amateur or academic.
 Future studies, in my view as an aficionado, would do well to note the significance of bhang crops from regions such as Punjab, Sindh, and Uttar Pradesh, a substantial majority of which may exhibit distinct morphological and phytochemical traits from classic var. indica ganja domesticates.
 Collection efforts could also focus on Himalayan landraces from Far West Nepal, and on regions of Northeast India where pristine aboriginal var. himalayensis populations may yet exist.
 As McPartland and Small emphasize, wild-type populations are the essential reservoir of biodiversity.